godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 firing. equipping, or unequipping.

 Next we check to see if we have spare ammo, and if the ammo already in our weapon is equal to a fully reloaded weapon.
-This way we can assure we're not going to reload when we have no ammo, and when we're already full of ammo.
+This way we can assure we're not going to reload when we have no ammo or when the weapon is already full of ammo.

-If we still can reload, then we calculate the amount of ammo needed to fully fill this weapon.
+If we still can reload, then we calculate the amount of ammo needed to reload the weapon.

 If we have enough ammo to fill the weapon, we remove the ammo needed from ``spare_ammo`` and then set ``ammo_in_weapon`` to a full weapon/magazine.